When the Cat's Away (1929 film): Plot

-After Tom Cat leaves his house, drunk on hooch, Mickey organizes all his mice friends to break into the cat's house.
+After Tom Cat leaves his house, drunk on hooch to go hunting, Mickey organizes all his mice friends to break into the cat's house.
 Once inside, Mickey and Minnie play the piano by dancing on the keys and, later, others play some of the cat's musical instruments and records (using themselves as the speaker and stylus).
 In the end, Mickey and Minnie successfully kiss each other.

 Production

 The cartoon is a loose remake of Disney's 1925 film Alice Rattled by Rats, from the Alice Comedies series.
 This is the last time Mickey is portrayed as the size of a mouse, although he remains fairly small in his next cartoon, The Barnyard Battle.

-The cat signs his name "Tom Cat", which was briefly used as a name for the character who was shortly afterwards identified as Peg-Leg Pete.
+The cat signs his name "Tom Cat", which was briefly used as a name for the character who was shortly afterwards identified as Peg-Leg Pete, although some sources identify him as Kat Nipp.

 In an early script, the cartoon ended with the pet parrot calling the police, causing the mice to scurry away.